alvis/presetter/CONTRIBUTING.md

 We write code in [test-driven development (TDD)](https://en.wikipedia.org/wiki/test-driven_development) approach.

-All tests are hosted under the `spec` folder, with the same structure as the `source` folder so that tests are easy to be located.
+All tests are hosted under the `spec` folder, with the same structure as the `src` folder so that tests are easy to be located.
 In general, each source file should have its own test file.

 ### Requirement